APFS Is Not Optional

 Here's the thing: iOS 10.3 included an upgrade to APFS.
 Since March, every updated iPhone and iPad has been running this in production.
 Most of them have no idea, because it's basically invisible.
 I haven't heard of any problems stemming from this change.

-So, while OS X has different (more variable, probably) use cases from the sealed systems in iOS, it'
+So, while OS X has different (more variable, probably) use cases from the sealed systems in iOS, it's very likely that in "normal" usage, APFS is going to be reliable for folks.

 Re: (Score:2)